Greg Olson (American football): Los Angeles Rams

 On January 18, 2017, it was announced by the Los Angeles Times that Olson would be hired by the Los Angeles Rams to serve as the quarterbacks coach, under head coach Sean McVay.

-Return to Raiders
+Oakland / Las Vegas Raiders (second stint)

 Following the Rams' elimination from the playoffs, Olson returned to the Oakland Raiders as their offensive coordinator under returning head coach Jon Gruden in January 2018.
 Olson missed the team's week 15 game in 2020 against the Los Angeles Chargers after he tested positive for COVID-19.
 For the 2021 season, Olson continued to coach under Gruden and later interim head coach Rich Bisaccia, but was not retained under new head coach Josh McDaniels.

-Return to Rams
+Los Angeles Rams (second stint)

 In 2022, Olson was an offensive assistant for the Los Angeles Rams.

+Seattle Seahawks

+In 2023, Olson was hired to be the quarterbacks coach under Pete Carroll.

 Las Vegas Raiders (third stint)

-On February 7 the Raiders hired Olson for the third time but this time as their quarterbacks coach under Pete Carroll and John Spytek.
+On February 7, 2025, the Raiders hired Olson for the third time but this time as their quarterbacks coach under Pete Carroll and John Spytek.

+Following the firing of offensive coordinator Chip Kelly, Carroll named Olson interim offensive coordinator, his third stint as OC for the Raiders franchise.